Shibari (Japanese Rope Bondage)

 Post-war popularisation and naming

 The practice spread widely in Japan in the 1950s through magazines such as Kitan Club, which published early nude bondage photography, and through performers like Eikichi Osada who staged live rope shows in the 1960s.
-The term kinbaku is reported to have been coined around August 1952 by the bondage masters (bakushi) Minomura Kou and Tsujimura Takashi.
+The term kinbaku was coined in the August 1952 issue of Kitan Club by the bondage masters (bakushi) Minomura Kou (a member of Itō's circle) and Tsujimura Takashi, to mark erotic tying off from ordinary binding.
 Photographers including Nobuyoshi Araki later carried kinbaku imagery into the contemporary art world.
-The looser umbrella term shibari ("to tie") became common in Western kink communities during the 1990s; the now-popular distinction between shibari (aesthetic rope) and kinbaku (the emotionally charged erotic practice) is largely a Western convention, as Japanese practitioners traditionally used kinbaku for the whole erotic activity.
+The looser umbrella term shibari became common in Western kink communities during the 1990s.

 Clinical framing